giacomo-gcad/dopa_workflow/cep_analysis/README.md

 - Marine Habitat Diversity Indicator (MHDI)  for marine protected areas

 ### NOTES
-1. In order to optimize processing time, both CEP and thematic layers should be cutted in tiles using the same grid [...] (topic to be expanded)
+1. In order to optimize processing time, both CEP and thematic layers should be cutted in tiles using the same grid.
+This is not needed for certain datasets (such as Global Surface Water and Global Forest Change) that are already distributed as 10x10 degress tiles.
+Still, renaming each tile in GRASS db using the same numeric identified of CEP tiles (eid) allows to perform the analysis on pairs of tiles insted of 1 tile vs. a global dataset.
+This decreases the amount of memory required and, as a consequence, allows to increase the number of cores used for parallelization [...] (topic to be expanded)
+Also, it's not needed for medium to low resolution (= >100m) datasets such as LPD, ESA-CCI land cover, etc.

 2. When data are available only for land, processing time can be significantly reduced by processing only eid tiles including non null values in the considered raster.
 It is particularly useful for high resolution rasters such as GFC and GHS Built up.
 This can be implemented by replacing